 As touched upon, Dolby Atmos is typically regarded as the better of the two.
 But that being said, both offer unique benefits that different customers might find appealing.

-For instance, Dolby Digital is a traditional surround sound technology that offers a highly immersive listening experience, which is why it has been popular and prominent for so long.
+For instance, Dolby Digital is a surround sound technology that offers a highly captivating Dolby audio listening experience, which is why it has been popular and prominent for so long, however, it is less commonly used on new soundbars.

 That being said, with 128 listening channels available, Dolby Atmos cranks things up a notch, and the 3D listening experience is one of the best audio options for enhanced home audiovisual applications.

-So, if we have to choose one, Dolby Atmos is better than Dolby Digital, but both provide excellent, immersive sound quality for home listening and viewing.
+So, both Dolby sound options are overall better than the regular surround options however, Dolby Atmos is the best option around, but both provide excellent, outstanding sound quality for home listening and viewing.

 Do Atmos and Digital Provide Surround Sound?

-Yes, both Dolby Atmos and Dolby Digital provide surround sound.
-If you’re unfamiliar with the term, surround sound describes a system capable of producing an audio sensation from all directions, “surrounding” the listener with audio.
+Yes, both Dolby Atmos and Digital provide surround audio.
+If you’re unfamiliar with the term, surround sound describes a system capable of producing an audio sensation from all directions, “surrounding” the listener which is easily available to experience with many different Dolby audio options around.

 Traditionally, speakers could only provide sound in front of the listener.

-Still, advances in audio technology mean that surround sound provides a much more extensive and immersive listening experience.
+Still, advances in immersive audio technology mean that surround audio provides a much more extensive and engaging listening experience.

-Dolby Atmos offers 7:1 surround sound, while Dolby Digital offers 5:1 surround sound.
+Dolby Atmos gives users spatial sound, while Dolby Digital offers 5.1 spatial sound.
 But what does this mean for your home listening experience?
 Let’s take a closer look.

-Most speakers – Dolby Digital included – are laid out in a 5:1 layout.
+Most surround speakers – Dolby Digital included – are laid out in a 5.1 layout.
 It has five main full audio spectrum channels coupled with a low-frequency enhancement.

-As such, it’s an ideal configuration for home theatre systems, providing good surround sound for an immersive listening experience.
+As such, it’s an ideal configuration for home theatre systems, providing good 3D sound for an engrossing listening experience.

-As a result, the surround sound offered is even more immersive than Dolby Digital, which is most attractive about upgrading to Atmos.
+As a result, the 3D sound offered by Dolby Atmos music is even more captivating than Dolby Digital, which is most attractive about upgrading to Atmos.

-Still, the surround sound offered by Atmos is even more immersive, making it an attractive option to people looking to set up a home cinema.
+Still, the spatial sound offered by Atmos is even more captivating, making it an attractive option to people looking to set up a home cinema.

 What About Dolby TrueHD?